resbaz/nectar-cloud-lessons/Lessons/Lesson_II/Lesson_II.md

 -- *Slide End* --

 **Answer: E.** Yes, it’s true.
-NeCTAR can experience network issues from time to time.
+The research cloud can experience network issues from time to time.

 **NB:** Under some circumstances, you might find that you already have security groups defined for your project: or that the default security group has ports/applications set up for it.
 So it is wise to review your projects security groups